 Brian F. Hughes has served as a director since February 2020 and is the Chairperson of the Audit Committee and a member of the Sustainability Committee.
 He retired from KPMG LLP in 2019 where he was a partner from 2002 to 2019, serving as National Private Markets Group Leader from 2012 to 2019, National Co-Leader of KPMG's venture capital practice from 2009 to 2019, and the practice leader of the Technology and Venture Capital group of KPMG's Philadelphia office from 2002 to 2009.
-Since 2021, Mr. Hughes has also served on the Board of Directors and Audit Committees of CompoSecure, Inc. and Omnilit Acquisition Corp.
+Mr. Hughes has also served on the Board of Directors and as Chairperson of the Audit Committees of CompoSecure, Inc. since 2021, where he also serves on the Compensation Committee, and of Innovid Corp. since 2022.
 He began his career in 1981 at Arthur Andersen where he was elected partner in 1993.
 Mr. Hughes holds a B.S. in Economics and Accounting from the Wharton School, University of Pennsylvania and an M.B.A. from the Wharton School, University of Pennsylvania.